 Geographical Identification – if you happen to live somewhere in the mountains or hills, you could bring a map outside and use the map’s features to help the kids identify the peaks they can see in the distance.
 Then try looking at those same features from different locations to see how the perspective changes.
 If you don’t live around mountains, you could make your way to a high point overlooking a creek, river, or shoreline.
 Even in the city, it could be fun to go up to the top of different buildings and compare how the city looks different from varying locations.

-Compass Play – bring a compass outside, go somewhere unfamiliar and try to use nearby clues and your senses to locate the directions.
+Compass Games for Kids – bring a compass outside, go somewhere unfamiliar and try to use nearby clues and your senses to locate the directions.
 Then, use the compass to confirm and explore walking and watching how the compass moves and changes.

 Highway Travels – Pull out that old Rand McNally Atlas or play around on Google Earth.
 Show the kids how to follow the roads away from your home in all directions and see where it takes you.
 Or, give them a destination and have them figure out the best route to get there.